spokestack/spokestack.io/content/docs/Android/cookbook.md

 ### Tap-to-talk + ASR

-If you want to allow the user to manually activate ASR via a button as well as with a wakeword, call this inside your button handler:
+If you want to allow the user to manually activate ASR via a button as well as with a wake word, call this inside your button handler:

 ```kotlin
 // assumes `start()` has already been called on `spokestack`